linksort/linksort/README.md

 docker run -p 27017:27017 -v db-data:/data/db -d mongo-rs
 ```

 Run [`air`](https://github.com/cosmtrek/air) to start the backend server.
 This also starts a watcher that automatically rebuilds and runs the server whenever changes are detected.
+You'll also need to set the following environment variables.

 ```bash
 export PRODUCTION=0